As a business owner, are you worried that your business relies heavily on a key person? If so, consider getting key person life insurance.

-How much you will pay for coverage also depends on the insured’s life expectancy.
+How much you pay for coverage also depends on the insured’s life expectancy.
 The longer the insured is expected to live, the lower the premium rate.

 People who smoke or use tobacco in any form have a lower life expectancy than those who do not smoke.
 As such, they receive higher life insurance rates.
 On average, smoking can increase the insurance cost by three to five times.

-The business is the policy owner and the beneficiary.
+With key man insurance, the business is the policy owner and the beneficiary.
 Upon the insured’s death the business receives the proceeds of the policy, which it is free to spend as it deems fit.